camclendenin/RESTMan/README.md

-rest-machine
+RESTMan
 ============

-A lightweight iOS framework for communicating with RESTful web services.

-### Why?

-There can be a lot of stupid boiler-plate code that needs to be written when integrating web services to a mobile app.
-RestMachine lets you add networking capabilities to a project in about 1 minute — all without writing any code.
+RESTMan lets you easily interact with RESTful (GET, POST, PUT, DELETE) web APIs by allowing you to work with **objects instead of URLs**.
+No messy in-line URLs to maintain.

+    [RESTMan createObjectOfType:USER
+                rootObjectType:NONE
+                  rootObjectID:nil
+                withParameters:@{@"email" : @"user@example.com", @"password" : @"some_password"}
+                       success:^(id responseData) {
+                          // successful request.
+                     } failure:^(NSString *errorMessage) {
+                          // handle error here.
+                     }];

+Define all of your endpoints in a single plist file and let RESTMan do the rest.
+RESTman uses ARC and is built on top of `AFNetworking`, but adds a layer of simplicity that lets you write more maintainable code.

 ## Getting Started

 ### Installation

-Copy the RestMachine folder into your Xcode project (make sure the "Copy items..." box is selected).
+Copy the RESTMan folder into your Xcode project (make sure the "Copy items..." box is selected).

 ### Set Up

-Open RestMachine.plist within your project.
+Open RESTMan.plist within your project.

 #### Base URL
 For `Base URL`, set the value as the base url of your applications web service.